oVirt/ovirt-site/source/vdsm/developers.html.md

 ## Code Style

 *   variables and arguments are in mixedCase
+*   class names are in CamelCase
-*   class, function and method names are in CamelCase
+*   function and method names are in mixedCase
 *   all indentation is made of space characters
 *   a space character follows any comma
 *   spaces surround operators, but